Centenary: Words & Music of the Great War: Content

 The second disc, Songs Inspired by the Great War, is dominated by songs instead of poetry, with Show of Hands presenting distinctive versions of World War I favourites as well as newer material and songs composed especially for the project inspired by the war.
 Unlike the first disc, Show of Hands were given a free rein, and on occasion, they took music from the first disc and extended it.
-Knightley created "Requiem" and his own setting of Housman's "The Lads in their Hundreds", as well as the duo's occasional collaborator Chris Hoban, lead singer of Bellowhead, appearing on "The Padre" and "Love Will Make the World Go Round", whilst previous collaborator Jackie Oates and Jim Causley appear on a medley of "Goodbye-ee" and "If You Were the Only Girl in the World" whilst "The Sunshine of Your Smile" features Miranda and Rex Preston.
-Knightley's composition "The Keeper" ("The Gamekeeper"), played with a mandolin, overlaps with the traditional songs "The Keeper" and "The Water is Wide" and features Phil Henry and Hannah Martin.
+Knightley created "Requiem" and his own setting of Housman's "The Lads in their Hundreds", while the duo's occasional collaborator and fellow Topsham songwriter Chris Hoban composed "The Padre" and "Love Will Make the World Go Round" specially for the project.
+Previous collaborators Jackie Oates and Jim Causley appear on a medley of "Goodbye-ee" and "If You Were the Only Girl in the World" whilst "The Sunshine of Your Smile" features Miranda and Rex Preston.
+Knightley's composition "The Keeper" ("The Gamekeeper"), played with a mandolin, was re-arranged by Chris Hoban to overlap with the traditional songs "The Keeper" and "The Water is Wide" and features Phil Henry and Hannah Martin.
 The disc also contains a "beatbox harmonica treatment" of "It's a Long Way to Tipperary".
 "The Blue Cockade" features the Urban Soul Orchestra, who had accompanied Show of Hands on tour the previous year.